- Reference Number: HEY-239/2021

 Consuming alcohol, massaging the injured area and applying heat can all be detrimental in the early stages of healing and therefore should be avoided.
 It is important to note that smoking may also delay the healing process.

 Rehabilitation and recovery

-Now turn your hand back over again, feel the stretch and hold for 10 seconds.
+Now turn your hand back over so your palm faces downwards, feel the stretch and hold for 10 seconds

 When can I return to normal activities?